 complex emotions, develop a different perspective, and learn new skills for coping and self-care.
 No matter what you’re facing, our counselors can help you determine what steps to take if you are struggling emotionally or have concerns about your mental health.
 You can also take our online self-assessment for an anonymous and private mental health screening.
 For concerns about alcohol abuse, visit Alcohol eCHECKUP TO GO, an interactive web-based alcohol education and private prevention program.

 And remember, counseling is free and confidential.

 Because counseling includes discussion of sensitive personal information, you should feel safe in your conversations with counselors and confident that your privacy is protected.

-Our staff has a legal and ethical obligation to protect your privacy.
+Our staff have a legal and ethical obligation to protect your privacy.
 Information about your counseling is confidential and counseling records are not part of your academic or administrative records.
-We won’t disclose information related to your counseling without written permission.
+We won’t disclose information related to your counseling without written permission from you.
 This includes responding to questions from parents, friends and faculty members.

 However, there are a few exceptions to the general rule of confidentiality.

-We would be required to release information, and possibly contact appropriate people, under the following circumstances:
+We would be required to release information, and possibly contact the appropriate people, under the following circumstances: